-Scale Levels: (choose one) V Where there is sufficie ent evidence to rate current pro ficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
-If not being rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, what has been observed that reflects current proficiency on this indicator?
+Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
+If not being rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, wha t has been observed that reflects current proficie ncy on this indicator?
+Evidence Log (Specifically, what has been observed that reflects current proficiency on this indicator?
 The examples above are illustrative and do not reflect an exclusive list of what is expected):